yoctoyotta1024/CLEO/docs/source/usage/examples.rst

   $ ./constthermo2d.sh

 Several plots and animations are produced by this example.
-If you would like to compare to reference solutions, please :ref:`contact us <contact>`.
+If you would like to compare to reference solutions please :ref:`contact us <contact>`.

 Extension